NCAR/DART/guide/creating-obs-seq-synthetic.rst

 These programs are described in
 :doc:`Programs included in DART <../assimilation_code/programs/readme>`.

 Example: generating observations for the Lorenz ’63 model.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+While this procedure works with any model, the responses in 'create_obs_sequence' will vary based on what observations are supported.
+You should not expect the responses for observations for L63 can be used to produce radar observations from WRF, for example.
+When compiled with support for radar observations, *create_obs_sequence* **will** prompt you for the required metadata.

 1) There are no ‘real’ observations for the Lorenz ’63 model, so the appropriate namelist settings are: